brunoasm/TaxReformer/README.md

 # Author

 This program was written by [Bruno de Medeiros](https://github.com/brunoasm).
-For now, you can cite the following in case you use it:
+If you use it in a published research, please cite the following publication:

-`de Medeiros BAS.
-2018.
-TaxReformer.
-Available at: https://github.com/brunoasm/TaxReformer`
+Church SH, Donoughe S, de Medeiros BAS & Extavour CG 2019.
+[A dataset of egg size and shape from more than 6,700 insect species](https://dx.doi.org/10.1038/s41597-019-0049-y).
+Scientific Data 6:104.
+DOI: 10.1038/s41597-019-0049-y